Land Arts 2019 Exhibition

 About the College of Architecture

 The College of Architecture at Texas Tech University is located in Lubbock where architectural education has been offered since 1927.
 The college includes undergraduate, graduate and PhD students and over fifty faculty members.
-Graduate certificate programs are offered in Historic Preservation, Visualization, Community Design, Rural Health Care Design, and Digital Design Fabrication, as well as an interdisciplinary doctoral program in Land-Use Planning, Management, and Design.
-To extend the academic offerings on campus every undergraduate student participates in directed summer study abroad offerings in places such as France, South Korea, Spain, and Chile.
-The presence of Land Arts within the college expands the range of field study connecting teaching and research directly to landscapes we inhabit.
+Graduate certificate programs are offered in Digital Design Fabrication, Health Care Design, Historic Preservation, Urban and Community Design, and, Land Arts of the American West, as well as an interdisciplinary doctoral program in Land-Use Planning, Management, and Design.

 About the Museum of Texas Tech University